-This document provides additional information on the data collected in West Bank and Gaza between January and May 2019.
-The survey was part of a joint project of the European Bank for Reconstruction and Development (EBRD), the European Investment Bank (EIB) and the World Bank Group (WBG).
+This document provides additional information on the data collected in Georgia between July and November 2019.
 The objective of the Enterprise Survey is to gain an understanding of what firms experience in the private sector.

 As part of its strategic goal of building a climate for investment, job creation, and sustainable growth, the World Bank has promoted improving the business environment as a key strategy for development, which has led to a systematic effort in collecting enterprise data across countries.
 The Enterprise Surveys (ES) are an ongoing World Bank project in collecting both objective data based on firms' experiences and enterprises' perception of the environment in which they operate.